Paying The Price

 “Why are you here?”
-I held up my ticket.
+I held up my own ticket.

 “Ticket.”
-She held up a similar piece of paper and turned away.
+She held up a similar piece of paper and then turned away.

 The guy behind me looked friendly, so I tried again.
 “Speeding ticket?”
 I waved mine in front of me.

-I smiled my come-on-help-me-out-here smile.
-“Surely one’s better than the other?”
+I smiled.
+“Surely, one’s better than the other?”

-When I reached the next window, I circled the box marked probation, handed over my debit card, and prayed I could drive well for at least the next ninety days.
+When I reached the next window, I circled the box marked probation, handed over my debit card, and prayed I could drive well for 90 days.

-On the way home, I made complete stops and set my cruise control to 30 mph on that slow stretch of Park Road.
+On the way home, I made complete stops and set my cruise control to 30 mph on that slow stretch of road.
 I was on the offensive.
-It hurt to hand over money.
+It hurt to hand over my money.
 It made me think twice about following the rules, rules that were there for my protection, whether I thought so or not.